Set Running Snap Modes

 When more than one snap mode can display for an object, the snap mode positioned higher in the list is the one displayed.
 For example, a line that ends where it intersects with another line could display either the end point snap for the line or the intersection point for the two lines, depending on which snap option is higher in the Snap modes list.

-5. Click OK to close the dialog.
+5. Click OK to save your settings and close the dialog box.

 Note: Running snap modes are superseded by snap commands.